alco/numspell/doc/TemplateSyntax.md

 The caret makes sure that the pattern will match only at the beginning of a list.
 So, for example, the list `['', '2', 1]` will not match the pattern.

-The first matcher `&lt;gt_1&gt;` is enclosed in parentheses which makes it a phantom token.
+The first matcher `<gt_1>` is enclosed in parentheses which makes it a phantom token.
 It will be matched against, but it won't be replaced during substitution.
-That is why we only provide the "gt_1~find" function without a complementary "gt_1~replace" function.
+That is why we only provide the _gt_1~find_ function without a complementary _gt_1~replace_ function.

-When the substitution token `{:plural}` is expanded, the "order~replace" function is called first.
-It gets passed `1` in the case of (1) and `2` in the case of (2).
-It returns `thousand` and `million` respectively.
-Then the return value is passed to the "plural" function to obtain `thousands` for the first case and `millions` for the second one.
+When the substitution token `{:plural}` is expanded, the _order~replace_ function is called first.
+It gets passed **1** in the case of (1) and **2** in the case of (2).
+It returns "thousand" and "million" respectively.
+Then the return value is passed to the `plural` modifier to obtain "thousands" for the first case and "millions" for the second one.

 ---